 Figure 2: Williams et al. 2005

-Another critical landscape threshold in relationship to habitat loss that occurs across scales is that at about 40% of habitat retention (60% loss), the distance between patches increases rapidly (Gustafson and Parker 1992; Andren 1994), and at 30% habitat patch numbers peak.
-These fragmentation thresholds may represent a positive feedback mechanism with potential to drive irreversible regime shift in ecosystem functions across fragmented landscapes (Pardini et al. 2010).
-At greater spatial scales of analysis, these may aggregate to critical breaks in ecosystem connectivity and thus sustainability at the continental and biosphere scales.
+Other landscape metrics of interest to landscape connectivity may have implications for sustaining the global biosphere’s terrestrial ecosystems include: at about 40% of habitat retention (60% loss), the distance between patches increases rapidly (Gustafson and Parker 1992; Andren 1994), and at 30%, habitat patch numbers peak.
+These fragmentation thresholds may signal a positive feedback mechanism with potential to drive irreversible regime shift in ecosystem functions across fragmented landscapes (Pardini et al. 2010).

-When a percolating cluster exists, the landscape is connected and characterized by a few large habitats.
-Below this threshold of ~59% the landscape is characterized by many small and disconnected habitats.
-This is a remarkable characteristic of landscapes across scale (Wu 2004) and represents a direct phase shift between connectivity and nonconnectivity.
-Below this level of connectivity, the likelihood of critical transitions increases – that is, once this amount of Earth's ecosystems have been transformed, the remainder can change rapidly (Barnosky et al. 2011).
-Critically, this percolation and resultant lack of connectivity also aligns with the landscape shifting from habitats surrounding humanity, to human works surrounding islands of habitat.
+When a percolating cluster exists, the landscape is connected and characterized by a few large habitats, which surround non-habitat.
+Below this threshold of ~59% the landscape is characterized by many small and disconnected habitats, encompassed by non-habitat.
+This holds across scale (Wu 2004) and represents a direct phase shift between connectivity and nonconnectivity.
+Below this level of connectivity, the likelihood of critical transitions increases, as transformed ecosystems can change rapidly (Barnosky et al. 2011).
+Critically, as the landscape percolates, a landscape state shift occurs whereby habitats surrounding humanity switch to human works surrounding islands of habitat.

-Throughout history, human settlements were islands that existed within the sea of nature; now as a result of habitat fragmentation, at most scales this has largely been reversed (Janzen 1986).
-This matrix of intact terrestrial ecosystems is being lost across bioregions, continents, and the global biosphere as a whole as landscapes are percolating, losing connectivity and the ability to provide their ubiquitous top-down regulation and provisioning of human and other natural processes.
-Solutions to habitat loss and fragmentation require the popular embrace and implementation of basic conservation biology principles including the need to protect large core areas, establish agroecological buffers and transition zones, and have these larger core areas connected as the matrix for sustainable human societies.
+Throughout history, human endeavors and settlements were islands within the sea of natural ecosystems; now as a result of habitat fragmentation, at most scales this has largely been reversed (Janzen 1986).
+This matrix of intact terrestrial ecosystems is being lost across bioregions, continents, and the global biosphere as landscapes percolate, losing connectivity and the ability to maintain top-down regulation, symbiotic health, and ecosystem services.
+Solutions to habitat loss and fragmentation require the popular embrace and implementation of basic conservation biology principles, including the need to protect large core areas, establish agro-ecological buffers and transition zones, and keep the large core areas connected as the matrix for sustainable human societies.

-Most of the research into thresholds for terrestrial ecosystems has looked at extinction of species or progressive dismantling of a landscape-sized ecosystem.
-Other researchers have begun to look at continental-scale conservation and noted the importance of top-down regulation provided by intact ecological matrixes across large scales (Soulé and Noss 1998; Soulé and Terborgh 1999, 1999b).
-Yet it is possible to go even further upscale and view the biosphere as a big landscape.
+Investigations of continental-scale conservation have noted the importance of top-down regulation provided by intact ecological matrixes across large scales (Soulé and Noss 1998; Soulé and Terborgh 1999a, 1999b).
 Viewing terrestrial ecosystems in space and time as changing patterns of patch and matrix is not scale dependent; one explicitly states the scale for which an ecosystem and landscape perspective is taken.
-Findings regarding critical levels of connectivity for biodiversity in ecosystems taking a landscape perspective are almost certainly as valid as viewing continental ecosystem and landscape patterns aggregating to the biosphere, though further research is necessary.
+The biosphere’s terrestrial ecosystems can thus be viewed as a single landscape.

 Terrestrial Ecosystem Loss as a Planetary Boundary